 Am I insured if I should encounter any sort of injury onsite Trandie or in the jungle?

 Should you encounter a serious injury on Trandie’s property, we have 3rd party coverage.
-However, we currently do not have coverage outside our property and we highly recommend you purchase travel or personal insurance before travelling to Brunei
+However, we currently do not have coverage outside our property and we highly recommend you purchase travel or personal insurance before traveling to Brunei

 What will happen in case of bad weather?